Roadside Cameras Infected with WannaCry Virus Invalidate 8,000 Traffic Tickets

 the additional loss of revenu-err... lives

-Consequences of non-stop drive (Score:4, Insightful)
+Consequences of non-stop drive (Score:5, Insightful)

+Better is to have the pre-light.
+Have the red-amber (both) as the green.
+You may go, but if you go and hit someone that ran the red, it's your fault.

+The greater the time of overlap, and the increased responsibility on the driver, the better the system will work.

 Oh boy, a can of worm has been opened...
 (Score:2)